 The Sustainable Finance Foundation Course (SFFC) was launched in 2016 and is the premier short-course on sustainable finance globally.
 We aim to attract the best and brightest current and future leaders and deliver a unique experience that equips participants with the knowledge and networks required to undertake significant future work on sustainable finance.
-The course is centred around a five-day residential workshop held at a college in the University of Oxford from Monday 23rd to Friday 27th September 2019.
+The course is centred around a five-day residential workshop held at the University of Oxford from Monday 14th to Friday 18th September 2020.

 The Oxford Residential

 - Learn from, challenge, and engage in conversation with leading Oxford faculty and expert practitioners who blend research with experience.
-They will make palatable cutting edge theory on sustainable finance and investment using a combination of real world case-studies, presentations, online simulations, and debate styled under the Oxford Union.
+Cutting edge theory on sustainable finance and investment will be examined using a combination of real world case-studies, presentations, and Oxford Union-styled debates.

-Over the subsequent six to nine months you will engage in an extended learning project implementing a real-world project related to finance and sustainability.
+Over the subsequent six months after the residential participants will engage in an extended learning exercise implementing a project related to finance and sustainability.
 It is intended to demonstrate application and growth from course learning.

-The capstone project can be on anything as long as it is related to sustainable finance and investment.
+The capstone project will need to be related to sustainable finance.
 It can be a personal project, a project as part of your job, a campaign, a commercial venture, a research project, or something else.

 The Course Directors will help you along the way, for example, by providing feedback and introductions to people that might be able to help.
 You will also be supported by the network of peers from your cohort.

-- An investment case or financial argument to present to an investment institution;
+- An investment case or business model to present to an investment institution;

 - An advocacy campaign or strategy to leverage the influence of markets and finance for environmental benefit; and